rails/rails/guides/source/active_record_querying.md

 #### Using a Primary Key

-Using <tt>Model.find(primary_key)</tt>, you can retrieve the object corresponding to the specified _primary key_ that matches any supplied options.
+Using `Model.find(primary_key)`, you can retrieve the object corresponding to the specified _primary key_ that matches any supplied options.
 For example:

 ```ruby
 # Find the client with primary key (id) 10.